• Skip to primary navigation

 Quebec

 In 2015, Quebec used more electricity than any other Canadian province — around 35 percent of the country’s energy use, as reported by NRCan.
 According to the study, provinces with abundant and cheap electricity from large-scale projects tend to use more electricity per household.
 In case you don’t know, the majority of such electrical power comes from hydroelectricity.
+Quebec is the largest generator in Canada, with most of that being hydropower.
+More than 200 TWh of electricity is produced from hydroelectricity.
+The province is also home to the Robert-Bourassa hydro plant; the largest in Canada!
 Below, you can take a deeper look at the Quebec energy sources.

 New Brunswick

-New Brunswick has the most diverse electricity generation system in Canada.
+New Brunswick is tied with Ontario for having the most diverse electricity generation system in Canada.
 Its power comes from at least seven different sources.
+Another thing it has in common with Ontario?
+Getting the most electricity from nuclear energy.

 Newfoundland and Labrador

-Following in the footsteps of Manitoba and Saskatchewan, Newfoundland and Labrador’s main electricity source is water power.
+Following in the footsteps of Manitoba and BC, Newfoundland and Labrador’s main electricity source is water power.

 Nova Scotia